 Wharton’s commitment to international engagement prepares you to thrive in any international business environment.
-In our top-ranked MBA Program for Executives, you’ll be immersed in a global community with classmates from around the world.
+In our top-ranked MBA Program for Executives, you’ll be immersed in a international community with classmates from around the world.
 Each year, nearly 40% of our students are originally from outside the U.S. In addition to gaining global perspectives from classmates and faculty, you’ll be exposed to a curriculum that encourages cross-cultural collaboration and engagement.
-With opportunities like Global Business Week and Global Modular Courses, you’ll grow your international network and expand your experience in the global marketplace.
+With opportunities like Global Business Week and Global Modular Courses, you’ll grow your international network and expand your experience in the international marketplace.
 At Wharton, you learn how to lead diverse teams in organizations anywhere.

 Global Business Week

 Global learning has been an important aspect of Wharton’s MBA Program for Executives since day one.
 That’s why the program requires students to participate in Global Business Week (GBW) in the beginning of their second year.

 Every year, students choose from several locations for GBW, which means each location will have a mix of Philadelphia, San Francisco, and Global students.
 Recent choices have included learning about finance and economic growth in China, marketing in Finland and Sweden, health care in Cuba, doing business in times of uncertainty in Argentina, and doing business in South Africa.
 During this intensive week of corporate visits and lectures, students engage with senior management to discuss topics relevant to the region.
 Following the trip, they have the opportunity to reflect on the insights gained from the experience and present their findings.

 Participate in Global Modular Courses

 Global Modular Courses (GMC) follow a similar format as GBW and are open to students in the undergraduate program, full-time MBA program, and EMBA program.
 These electives are offered throughout the year all over the world.
 Recent courses have included learning about health care and business in Ethiopia, entrepreneurship in Israel, finance in the United Kingdom, conflict resolution and leadership in Rwanda, and marketing in China.
 Two Global Modular Courses are required for Global students, while GMCs are optional for Philadelphia and San Francisco students.